Any time an oil or gas refinery appears on a television show or movie, you know an explosion of some sort is about to occur.

 While Hollywood is all about drama, it is true that oil or gas refineries are potentially dangerous places.
 For employees, nearby residents and the environment alike, risks like hazardous chemicals, leaks and fires pose a serious threat.
 But, while Hollywood is all about doom and gloom, today’s refineries are redefining the way they manage risks.

-The most innovative oil and gas companies are ramping up inspections on critical assets and infrastructure, constantly monitoring for failures, leaks and potential hazards.
+The most innovative oil and gas companies are ramping up inspections and quality control on critical assets and infrastructure, constantly monitoring for failures, leaks and potential hazards.
 But instead of sending in employees to perform these inspections, autonomous robots are dispatched – with site employees safely monitoring from their laptops.

 Delek US for example, is reframing the way their refineries are managed.
 Their program, refinery of the future, aims to integrate several disruptive technologies such as autonomous drones, to make their refineries more productive, safer and more environmentally friendly.